 Tip on Dates: In addition to specifying a set date, such as 03/01/2019, dates offer flexible options for values that are relative, including Today, Yesterday, Tomorrow.
 Previous Business Day, Next Business Day, This week, and Last Week.
 You can also specify data from the current month by manually inputting <THIS MONTH> into the value field.
 These relative dates are very useful for scheduled reports.
-Note that you can also specify a fixed number of days, such as the last 45 days or the next 30 days, by typing <LAST 45 DAYS>.
+Note that you can also specify a fixed number of days, such as the last 45 days or the next 30 days, by typing <LAST 45 DAYS> or <NEXT 30 DAYS>.
 You can use any number, such as <LAST 365 DAYS> for the last year.

 Tip on Date Ranges: To add a date range, add the date criteria, such as Order Date, twice, once for the beginning date and once for the end.
 For example, to return all January invoices, choose

 Order Date Greater Than or Equal To 01/01/19